 If you think about it, while you’re working on your endless pile of laundry, your kids are running around, spilling juice on themselves and making huge messes.

-There is logistically no way to get caught up on laundry, and if you do, there will be more dirty laundry ready in the matter of minutes, so let’s just stop trying to equate “keep up on laundry” as having it all cleaned, folded and put away.
+There is logistically no way to get caught up on laundry, and if you do, there will be more dirty laundry ready in a matter of minutes, so let’s just stop trying to equate “keep up on laundry” as having it all cleaned, folded and put away.

 If the kids have something clean, they will live without their favorite pair of jersey shorts.